kielabokkie/ipdata-php/README.md

-# Ipdata.co client library for PHP
+# Ipdata client library for PHP

 Get IP address information the using ipdata.co API.